 - “Listen” to your recipients.
 If they are not engaging, ask yourself why.
 What is your sending frequency, what are you offering and why should they engage.
 What's in it for them?

-Always make sure that your list only contain proper opted-in contacts.
+Always make sure that your list only contains proper opted-in contacts.
 This is pretty much list hygiene in a nutshell.
 Don't force in new email addresses in the lists through negative opt-in or vague opt-in terms.
-Be very clear with your subscribers in regards to what they can expect from your communication.
+Be very clear with your subscribers regarding what they can expect from your communication.